sano-jin/sano-jin.github.io/README.md

 ## IMP interpreter
 ![image](imp_fig.png)

-IMP is a tiny imparative language prints out the derivation tree for the input program
+IMP is a tiny imperative language designed for describing the formal definition of operational semantics.
+Input a program and press run to see the derivation tree for the program.
 - [Try it on your browser](https://sano-jin.github.io/imp/imp.html)
 - [Source code](https://github.com/sano-jin/imp-interpreter)